Food for Thought

-- understanding why our thoughts and behaviours can keep us stuck
+- Understanding why our thoughts and behaviours can keep us stuck.

-- diets: myth busting and fact checking
+- Diets: myth busting and fact checking.

-- how to turn rigid rules into flexible guidelines
+- How to turn rigid rules into flexible guidelines.

-- the role of body image, self esteem and perfectionism
+- The role of body image, self esteem and perfectionism.

-Who is it for
+Who it's for